sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 | **First name, Last name, and Contact number** | These details will be automatically displayed if the email address of the requestor is linked to a TechPass account.
 If not, the requestor needs to enter them manually.
 | **Secondary Subscription Admin** | This section allows you to enter the details of the **Secondary Subscription Admin.**
 | **Email address**                                | Enter the organisation email address of the **Secondary Subscription Admin.**<br /> Note: **Primary Subscription Admin** can’t be the **Secondary Subscription Admin** or vice-versa.
-|**First name,Last name,Contact number** | These details will be automatically displayed if the email address of the **Secondary Subscription Admin** is linked to a TechPass account.
+|**First name,Last name,and Contact number** | These details will be automatically displayed if the email address of the **Secondary Subscription Admin** is linked to a TechPass account.
 If not, the requestor needs to enter them manually.

 c.
 Enter the Technical admin details.